Gottox/socket.io-java-client/README.markdown

  * __output buffer__ - send data while the transport is still connecting.
 No problem, socket.io-java-client handles that.
  * __meaningful exceptions__ - If something goes wrong, SocketIO tries to throw meaningful exceptions with hints for fixing.

 __Status:__ Connecting with Websocket is production ready.
-XHR is not usable at the moment but I'm working on it.
+XHR is in beta.

 ## How to use